 - They could avail the benefits of Buyer Protection, where PayPal would reimburse the customer for the full price (including shipping cost) of a product, up to $20,000/item, if the product didn’t arrive or was vastly different from the original description.

 - As they could link their PayPal account to multiple bank accounts and cards, they could save themselves from the embarrassment of a payment decline.

 The 2016 Globe Newswire Survey discovered that about 77% of cardholders were familiar with PayPal, of which 62% were using it regularly.

 PayPal fast overtook card payments, grew into the most popular (and also the default) payment method amongst eBay users, and by August 2017, it boasted a whopping 203 million active user accounts and 16 million merchant accounts spread across 202 countries around the globe.

-The buyers weren’t its only benefactors.
-Apart from the obvious advantage that a majority of their customers opted to pay via PayPal, merchants could set up a PayPal account for free, link their bank accounts (no merchant account, whatsoever) and start accepting payments in no time.
+- Merchants could set up a PayPal account for free, link their bank accounts (no merchant account, whatsoever) and start accepting payments in no time.

-They could also effortlessly create, send, and monitor invoices, and small business owners can even do away with a bookkeeper, as all the financial data that they’d need are copy/paste ready on their dashboard.
+- They could also effortlessly create, send, and monitor invoices, and small business owners can even do away with a bookkeeper, as all the financial data that they’d need are copy/paste ready on their dashboard.

-Apart from its transparent terms and pricing, PayPal neither locked them in a contract that penalized them with an early termination fee.
+- Apart from its transparent terms and pricing, PayPal neither locked them in a contract that penalized them with an early termination fee.

-It also seamlessly integrated with a plethora of shopping carts, billing and accounting solutions, and shipping solutions, which made it all the more effortless to run an online business.
+- It also seamlessly integrated with a plethora of shopping carts, billing and accounting solutions, and shipping solutions, which made it all the more effortless to run an online business.